dblock/code.dblock.org/_posts/2011/2011-01-06-breaking-the-software-death-cycle-with-ddd.markdown

 [Slides](https://www.slideshare.net/dblockdotorg/breaking-the-software-death-cycle-with-domaindriven-design)

-There were a few first-timers to DDD and I love to hear things like: _"When we discuss a new feature we must often pause and ask ourselves whether we’re talking about the same thing.
-By the time we figure it out, hours have passed and we haven’t made any progress."_.
+There were a few first-timers to DDD and I love to hear things like: _"When we discuss a new feature we must often pause and ask ourselves whether we're talking about the same thing.
+By the time we figure it out, hours have passed and we haven't made any progress."_.
 Good!
 You now know why you need DDD.
 And with a lot of hard work and a bit of luck you can turn large failing products around.